Blog

 The moments following a collision with a semi-truck are often chaotic and overwhelming.
 While it’s hard to think clearly, the actions you take immediately after the crash can significantly impact your health and your ability to recover fair compensation.
 Knowing what to do can protect your rights and lay the groundwork for a strong legal claim.
 If you find yourself in this frightening situation, focus on these four essential steps.

-Prioritize Your Health and Safety
+Your First Priority: Health and Safety

 Your well-being is the absolute top priority.
 Even if you feel fine, it’s crucial to seek medical attention right away.
 Some serious injuries, like internal bleeding or a traumatic brain injury, may not show symptoms immediately.
 Adrenaline can mask pain, giving you a false sense of security.
 Going to the emergency room or seeing your doctor creates an official medical record documenting your injuries.
 This documentation becomes vital evidence, linking your injuries directly to the accident and forming the foundation of your personal injury claim.

-Document Everything at the Scene
+How to Document the Accident Scene

 If you are physically able, try to gather as much information as you can at the scene.
 Use your phone to take photos and videos of everything: the position of the vehicles, the damage to your car, skid marks, and any visible injuries.
 Get the truck driver’s name, license number, insurance information, and the trucking company’s name.
 If there are witnesses, ask for their contact information.
 Their accounts can be incredibly valuable.
 The more evidence you can collect right after the accident, the better prepared you’ll be.

-File a Police Report
+Why You Must File a Police Report

 Always call 911 after a truck accident, even if it seems minor.
 A police officer will come to the scene and create an official accident report.
 This report is a critical piece of evidence that includes details about the crash, statements from those involved, and the officer’s initial assessment of what happened.
 Having a formal police report provides an objective, third-party record of the incident.
 Your attorney will use this document to establish the facts when building your claim for a truck accident.